 Staff should make themselves familiar with the child's manner of communication, whether verbal, sign or eye contact.

-Appropriate terminology for parts of the body and bodily function should be used clarified between the child, parents, and his/her assistant/s.
+Appropriate terminology for parts of the body and bodily function should be used clarified between the child, parents, and staff delivering care.